GoranPetrusev/AstroFlux_Client/README.md

 - Refactor welcome text base class for future use
 - Updating feature
 - Why the hell is text so broken in this game?
 It has weird offsets and relations to the camera... look into it
+- Look into using List component as chat base

 Stat Distribution Color Coding
 57bb8a